alicansah1n/alicansah1n/README.md

 # 👋 Hi, I'm Ali Can Şahin

-🎓 Senior Software Engineering student at **Istanbul Beykent University**
-💻 Passionate about **Artificial Intelligence, Machine Learning, Backend Development, and Software Testing**
-🚀 Continuously learning and building projects on **AI, Data Science, and Scalable Web Applications**
+🎓 Senior Software Engineering student at Istanbul Beykent University 💻 Interested in Artificial Intelligence, Machine Learning, Backend Development, and Software Testing 🚀 Continuously learning and building projects on AI, Data Science, and scalable web applications

 ---

 ## 🧑‍💼 About Me
 - 🔹 Strong interest in **AI & Machine Learning**, currently working on projects in these domains
 - 🔹 Experienced in **.NET Core, SQL Server, Entity Framework, C#, Java, Python**
-- 🔹 Hands-on practice with **API Development, Authentication (JWT), and Cloud Deployments**
 - 🔹 Team player with strong communication skills, eager to contribute to impactful tech solutions

 ---